ccha23/optlite/README.md

 npm run build:prod
 ```

+If there are any npm audit issues, fix them by running `npm audit fix`.
-Serve the content in `build` directory using an http server, e.g.:
+Now, Serve the content in `build` directory using an http server, e.g.:

 ```
-python -m simple.http -d build
+python -m http.server -d build
 ```

 To install addition packages, take a look at the OptLite object at